-I started teaching yoga in 1998.
-My yoga classes are instructive and upbeat.
-I teach hatha yoga in the vinyasa style.
+I teach weekly Vinyasa yoga and Pilates classes to a wonderful community of good humored, hard working students in Blue Hill, Maine.
+My classes are instructive and upbeat.
+I teach hatha yoga in the vinyasa style though my classes are slower and more precision- oriented than the average vinyasa class.
 Connecting breath and movement, the pace is slow enough to pay attention and cultivate good postural alignment but fast enough to cover a full-spectrum of poses in each class.
-I teach based on my extensive training in Ashtanga and Anusara yoga.
-Though I am no longer affiliated with these schools, I continue to use the most modern understanding of therapeutic alignment, breath and movement rooted in my thorough study and practice of classical yoga philosophy.
+I strive to integrate the most modern understandings of therapeutic alignment, breath and movement to help my students feel more at home in their bodies.

-I earned a B.S. in Ecology from Cornell University in 1998.
-I banded flocks of black-capped chickadees for the Cornell Lab of Ornithology, prepared many bird skins including one very memorable Canada goose for the Cornell Collections, attached transmitters to unfortunate cow birds, drew blood from American kestrel chicks, hacked a rantallion of peregrine falcons on the Continental Divide for the Peregrine Fund, and joined warblers over-wintering in Domincan Republic cocoa plantations.
-As a climber, I spent several seasons in Costa Rica teaching graduate students how to conduct canopy research with the Organization for Tropical Studies (1998 – 2002).
+I grew up in Blue Hill, Maine where I attended a Waldorf-inspired School, cultivating my love of art, nature and philosophy.
+After graduating from Cornell University in 1998 with a degree in ecology, I banded flocks of black-capped chickadees for the Cornell Lab of Ornithology, prepared many bird study skins including one very memorable Canada goose, attached transmitters to unfortunate cow birds, drew blood from American kestrel chicks, hacked a rantallion of peregrine falcons on the Continental Divide for the Peregrine Fund, and joined warblers over-wintering in Domincan Republic cocoa plantations.
+Later I combined my biology and rock-climbing skills working for the Organization for Tropical Studies in Costa Rica (1998 – 2002) and National Outdoor Leadership School (1996 – 2002) in Alaska and the Yukon.
+In 1999 I hiked the 2,600mi Pacific Crest Trail alone, and in 2002 I hiked 2,000 miles of the Continental Divide Trail with my future husband.
 I attended the Field Naturalist Program at University of Vermont and earned an M.S. in botany in 2002.
 I taught wildlife biology and winter ecology for the Community College of Vermont and Sterling College (2002-2006).
 I have since worked as an interpretive Park Ranger for Acadia National Park (2003 – 2009) and was the Director of Stewardship at Blue Hill Heritage Trust (2009 – 2011).